 Soooo…what do you think??
 I would really appreciate your gut-instinct insight 🙂

-So I just sent this to Steve, but I would like your opinion on the matter too…what do you think?
+So I just sent this to S, but I would like your opinion on the matter too…what do you think?

 Mostly I have a bunch of questions.
 Even though this is a recurring rumination, why specifically now?
 And why each time does it come to mind?
 Are their certain classifications of life happenings (big or small) that cause you to go back to this pondering?